Beaver Themer 101: How to Build Themer Layouts in Just 4 Steps

 Introducing Beaver Themer: Everything You Need to Know

-In the simplest terms, Beaver Themer is a premium add-on for Beaver Builder.
+In the simplest terms, Beaver Themer is a premium theme builder plugin for Beaver Builder.
 That means it’s a plugin that uses and enhances our page builder.

-***Note that you still need to have a WordPress theme installed if you use the Beaver Themer plugin.
+***Note that you still need to have a WordPress theme, installed if you use the Beaver Themer plugin.
+We recommend the Beaver Builder Theme, of course, which comes standard with the purchase of any of our premium plans.

 WordPress themes allow you to control many aspects and styles for your site.
 But, Beaver Themer lets you override layouts or parts of the page normally controlled by a theme, such as headers, footers, archive pages, and posts.